SuperGenLabs/img-velocity/README.md

 hero-image-3840x2160.webp (180KB) # 4K displays
 ```

-## ✨ What It Does
+## What It Does

-- **🚀 Parallel Processing**: Uses all your CPU cores to process images blazingly fast
+- **Parallel Processing**: Uses all your CPU cores to process images blazingly fast
-- **🎯 Smart Compression**: Automatically adjusts WebP quality based on image size
+- **Smart Compression**: Automatically adjusts WebP quality based on image size
-- **📱 Responsive Ready**: Generates the exact sizes you need for responsive design
+- **Responsive Ready**: Generates the exact sizes you need for responsive design
-- **🔧 Override Everything**: Don't like the defaults?
+- **Override Everything**: Don't like the defaults?
 Override aspect ratios and resolutions
-- **📊 Progress Tracking**: See exactly how fast your images are processing
+- **Progress Tracking**: See exactly how fast your images are processing
-- **🧪 Performance Tuning**: Built-in benchmarking finds the optimal worker count
+- **Performance Tuning**: Built-in benchmarking finds the optimal worker count
-- **📝 Web Integration**: Generates a manifest.json for easy web framework integration
+- **Web Integration**: Generates a manifest.json for easy web framework integration
-- **🔒 Security First**: Input validation, path sanitization, and injection protection
+- **Security First**: Input validation, path sanitization, and injection protection
-- **📚 Library & CLI**: Use as a command-line tool or import as a Python library
+- **Library & CLI**: Use as a command-line tool or import as a Python library
-- **📊 Proper Logging**: Configurable logging levels instead of print statements
+- **Proper Logging**: Configurable logging levels instead of print statements

-## 🚀 Quick Start
+## Quick Start

 ### Install